senior dachshund care

 Senior Dachshund using a raised food bowl stand to eat his dinner

-Senior Food: Change your senior dog’s kibble to a food that is specialized for senior dogs.
-Senior Dachshund food contains higher levels of protein than adult dog food for stronger muscles, a healthier immune system, and mobility support.
+Switch your senior dog’s kibble to one formulated for older dogs.
+Senior Dachshund food includes higher levels of protein to support stronger muscles, boost their immunity, and help maintain mobility.

 How Often?
 Feed your senior dog 2 times daily.
 Splitting up the meals reduces anal gland issues and helps promote healthier digestion.